kirkbozeman/twitter-temps/docs/README.md

 A production deployment should follow modern CI/CD deployment standards.
 1. Local push to a build server.
 2. Push to an image hub if build is "OK".
-3. Push to QA env for testing.
+3. Automated deployment to QA env for testing.
 4. Promotion to Prod env for final deployment upon approval.

 Mostly AWS options are mentioned in diagram above, though there are many similar ways to produce this setup.
 Note that app will need to be refactored to output to S3 if AWS is the cloud provider used.